libscie/api/CONTRIBUTING.md

 ### Git guidelines

-When working on an issue, self-assign and switch the `ready to start` label for `in progress`.
-Please always create a new branch for your work and submit a pull request that closes the issue when done.
+When starting work on an issue, please comment to say you're working on it.
+Create a fork for your work and submit a pull request that closes the issue when done.
 If you'd like input along the way, a draft pull request is also fine.
 Please invite recent contributors to review (at least one, but preferably two or more).
-Project maintainers will take care of releases.
+Project maintainers will take care of releases and labels, etc. Feel free to ask questions at any time.

-The [project board](https://github.com/orgs/p2pcommons/projects/1) mostly updates itself based on labels.
-See also the [project board guidelines](https://github.com/orgs/p2pcommons/projects).

 ### Documentation